AI for Therapists

 $4,000–10,000/month

-in reclaimed capacity — versus ~$25/month for OpenClaw's AI model costs.
+in reclaimed capacity — versus ~$20-25/month for Claude Code (either a Claude Pro subscription or pay-as-you-go API usage).
 Even if you use half that time for rest instead of billing, the ROI is extraordinary.

-How to Set Up OpenClaw for Your Therapist Practice
+How to Set Up Claude Code for Your Therapy Practice

 Step 4: Configure for Therapists